kedro-org/kedro/docs/source/nodes_and_pipelines/pipeline_introduction.md

 ## How to create a new blank pipeline using the `kedro pipeline create` command

-When managing your Kedro project, we recommend organising your pipelines separately to achieve modularity.
-This approach allows for easy copying and reuse of pipelines within and between projects.
+When managing your Kedro project, we recommend grouping related tasks into individual pipelines to achieve modularity.
+A project typically contains many tasks, and organising frequently executed tasks together into separate pipelines helps maintain order and efficiency.
+Each pipeline should ideally be organised in its own folder, promoting easy copying and reuse within and between projects.
 Simply put: one pipeline, one folder.
-To help with that, you can use the following command (the pipeline name must adhere to [Python convention](https://realpython.com/python-pep8/#naming-conventions)):
+To assist with this, you can use the following command (the pipeline name must adhere to [Python naming conventions](https://realpython.com/python-pep8/#naming-conventions)):

 ```bash
 kedro pipeline create <pipeline_name>